kaiomagalhaes/README/README.md

 Hi, welcome to the team.
-I’m so glad you are here at Codelitt.
+I’m so glad you are here at $COMPANY

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and inside jokes.

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week working with me, how I like to work, my north star principles, and some of my, uh, nuance.
 I intend to accelerate our working relationship with this document.

-#### Our Average Week
+#### Our average week

 You can Slack me 24 hours a day.
-I like responding quickly, but bear in mind that managing a team of forty plus engineers take some time, so if it isn't something urgent it can take a little bit for me to answer.
+I like responding quickly, but bear in mind that managing a team of forty plus engineers take some time, so if it isn't something urgent then it can take a little bit for me to answer.
+I rarely lose track of the thirty plus mentions I receive on a daily basis, but if I'm taking too long I kindly ask you to send me a reminder.

 If I am traveling and we have any meeting scheduled, I will give you notice of said travel in advance.
 All our meetings still occur albeit with time zone considerations.
 Since most of the team is in the EST timezone, this is the timezone you will find me doing most of my work.

-I work a bit on the weekends, and this is my choice. **I do not expect** that you are going to work on the weekend.
-I might Slack you things, but unless the thing says URGENT or you have a specific requirement for a project that requires weekend support, it can always wait until work begins for you on Monday.
-In any case, unless discussed beforehand you don't even need to check  Slack on weekends.
+Learning is a big part of who I am, so work a bit on the weekends, and it won't be uncommon to see me recommending articles or books either directly to you or throwing them on channels where everyone can check.

+I try to use the best tools to help me on my daily work, and communication is a big part of a manager, if not the biggest one.
+I like to be transparent about what I'm doing during work time when I'm not available to the team, When I'm not reachable on Slack you will see in my status what I'm doing, along side with emoji.

 I take vacations.
 You should, too.
 Disconnected from work is when I do some of my best work and catch up on my studies.